Skip the bread dressing and make this life-changing wild rice stuffing for your Thanksgiving dinner!

 At this point, you can stuff the turkey OR spread it on the bottom of a rimmed sheet pan for spatchcocked turkey.
 Since I make a spatchcocked turkey every year, that's what I do!

-Yes, you read that right — spatchcocked turkey!
-If you've ever seen a turkey that's been splayed open with the breasts and thights lying flat, that's spatchcocking.
+Every year I make a spatchcocked Thanskgiving turkey, dressing cooked underneath!
+If you've ever seen a turkey that's been splayed open with the breasts and thighs lying flat, that's spatchcocking.

 A spatchcocked turkey has a ton of perks - it cooks twice as fast and tastes INCREDIBLE.
 Definitely my go-to way to make turkey now.